Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Moduli space of Riemann surfaces: a tale of three volumes

 \subsection{The recursions}

 A natural question is therefore: how can one compute these three notions of volumes?
 In all three cases, the answer is provided by a \emph{topological recursion formula}, that is, a recursion on the Euler characteristic $2g - 2 + n$.
-The structure of the recursions for the three types of volumes is entirely parallel: the continuous volumes satisfy integral recursions, while the discrete ones satisfy a discrete recursion; the Weil--Petersson volumes involve recursion kernels built out of hyperbolic functions, whereas the Kontsevich and Norbury volumes involve kernels built out of piecewise linear functions.
-We start with the Weil--Petersson volumes \cite{Mir07a}.
+The structure of the recursions for these volumes is entirely parallel: the continuous volumes satisfy integral recursions, while the discrete ones satisfy a discrete recursion; the Weil--Petersson volumes involve recursion kernels built out of hyperbolic functions, whereas the Kontsevich and Norbury volumes involve kernels built out of piecewise linear functions.